Glank/BinaryDeltaCompression/README.md

 This project is my own implementation of a tiny binary delta compression algorithm.
 This distribution comes with an example GUI application that can be used to create and revert from compressed backup files.
-To run the application, download the "BackupTool_1_1.jar" and double click on it: if you have java installed correctly it should open a new window.
+To run the application, download the <a href="https://github.com/Glank/BinaryDeltaCompression/raw/master/BackupTool_1_1.jar">"BackupTool_1_1.jar"</a> and double click on it: if you have java installed correctly it should open a new window.
 If you have trouble running it that way, you can go into the command prompt or terminal and type "java -jar BackupTool_1_1.jar".

 For developers, there are two simple usages of this code...